rwcaster/bagel-1/protocol/production.md

 1. Once all unwanted proteins have been washed away, transfer column to fresh tube
 1. Add 100 µL protein buffer directly to beads and incubate at room temperature for five minutes
 1. Add second 100 µL protein buffer and pulse in the centrifuge a couple of times to ensure you get all the liquid
-1. Wash out the columns and store your protein at 4 C
+1. Remove the columns from the tubes and wash them
+1. Store your protein at 4 C